The Ultimate Toolbox for creating

 Creating a Form

 A form provides a way you to collect information from the people who view your web pages.
 A viewer enters data or makes choices among several options and then submits the form.
-The results can be sent to you by email.
-If your web server has the right software, you can save the form results in a database.
+The results can be sent to you by email and/or if your web server has the right software, you can save the form results in a MySQL database or CSV file.

 How do I create a form in WYSIWYG Web Builder?